pwestlin/customerordermicroservices/README.md

-discovery-service | used for by the other components for service discovery customer-service | handles customers order-service | handles orders gateway-service | acts as a client gateway to the others services
+discovery-service | used for by the other components for service discovery customer-service | handles customers order-service | handles orders gateway-service | acts as a client API gateway to the other services web | An **extremely** simple web frontend implemented with Spring Boot and Mustache.

 ## How it works
 order-service, customer-service, and gateway-services registers themselves with discovery-service.